 The Roving Banker Trifecta is when you select the banker as a definite place getter.
 This means that it is roving, as it can come in first, second or third.
 You also select two or more additional horses to fill the other two places.
 If successful, you have won the Trifecta.

-The Double Roving Trifecta is the same as the Roving Banker Trifecta except that you are required to pick to place getters.
+The Double Roving Trifecta is the same as the Roving Banker Trifecta except that you are required to pick two place getters.
 You also need to pick one or more additional horses to fill the third place.

 Trifecta Betting Online

 Trifecta betting can not only be lucrative but also exciting.
 You do not have to miss out on the fun of placing a Trifecta bet if you are too busy to travel to a betting facility or sporting event – bet online.
 Your Trifecta winnings are only a mouse click away.
 Experience the enjoyment of the track and the thrill of winning all from the comfort of your own home.
 You never have to miss out on placing a Trifecta again.
-Gather information online to inform your bet, watch the event at home, and cheer with the crowd – all whilst avoiding the chaos, traffic and cues
+Gather information online to inform your bet, watch the event at home, and cheer with the crowd – all whilst avoiding the chaos, traffic and queues.